-The following recommendations apply to all BAPI gas sensors (Volatile Organic Compound, Carbon Dioxide, Carbon Monoxide, Nitrogen Dioxide and Refrigerant).
+The following recommendations apply to all BAPI gas sensors (Volatile Organic Compound, Carbon Dioxide, Carbon Monoxide, Nitrogen Dioxide, Particulate and Refrigerant).
 These recommendations provide the maximum coverage area in ideal conditions.
 Installations vary due to obstructions, furniture, walls and air currents in your facility.
 If you are in doubt about providing adequate coverage in your building, it is prudent to add another sensor or sensors.

 Many cities, towns or other local jurisdictions may have their own regulations governing coverage area and sensor mounting.
 Follow local regulations where they are more stringent.